 Rush Homes, a Virginia and City of Lynchburg certified Community Housing Development Organization, began in 1996 as The Mabel Rush Housing Foundation.
 Later renamed Rush Lifetime Homes, it was born of a mother’s love for her child.
 Mabel Rush simply wanted the best for her son, Jimmy, and sought to find a way to provide housing for people with developmental disabilities who did not fare well in institutional situations.
 Jimmy’s is a great success story, and was soon followed by others, feeding Rush Homes’ growing realization of the housing need for all people with disabilities and low incomes.
-More than two decades later, Rush Homes has grown to 71 apartments and houses with 28 new apartments to be constructed in 2017.
+More than two decades later, Rush Homes has grown to 99 homes.
 The creation of more affordable housing will also bring economic benefits to our communities.

 - Expand the pool of affordable housing for people with low incomes and disabilities through property development and partnership;